+While a degree is not required for acceptance to this program, college-level work in mathematics, biological sciences, chemistry, physics and engineering is required for success in the program.
 Those who cannot document successful completion of the minimum academic prerequisites will not be admitted to the program.
-Such students should prepare at least one year before entering the Master Brewers Certificate Program by taking appropriate courses at a local college.
+Such students should prepare at least one year before entering the Master Brewers Certificate Program by taking appropriate college-level courses.
+For detailed information about the academic prerequisites see page 6.